l50/awsutils/ec2/README.md

 **Parameters:**

-vpcName: the name of the VPC to use
+vpcName: the name of the VPC to use.
+If "default" is provided, the function will return the ID of the default VPC.

 **Returns:**